airr-io/real-estate-net-operating-income-risk/README.md

 ## Usage

 1. Upload a model file.
-Use the latest [template] (https://raw.githubusercontent.com/advicelogic/evca-fund-growth-method/master/template.xlsx).
+Use the latest [template] (https://raw.githubusercontent.com/advicelogic/real-estate-net-operating-income-risk/master/model.xlsx).
 2. Download the risk engine output file(s).

 ## Template

 ### Risk Factor

-This model supports the [Geometric Brownian motion](https://en.wikipedia.org/wiki/Geometric_Brownian_motion).
+This template supports the [Geometric Brownian motion](https://en.wikipedia.org/wiki/Geometric_Brownian_motion).
 A process is defined for the NOI with the following:

 |name    | type | initial value |  drift | sigma |